The Dawn Fraser Story

-The Dawn Fraser Story is a 1964 documentary film about Australian swimmer Dawn Fraser.
+The Dawn Fraser Story is a 1964 documentary film about the Australian swimmer Dawn Fraser.
 It was made by Joy Cavill, who later made a feature film about Fraser, Dawn!
 (1979), and had a romantic relationship with her.
 It is one of the few Australian documentary films of the time to be directed by a woman.
+It was made by the short lived Waratah Film Productions.